 In addition to increased job prospects, learning sign language can increase communication opportunities.
 According to the National Institute of Deafness and Other Communication Disorders, approximately 15% of American adults (nearly 38 million people) will experience some form of hearing loss in their lifetime.
 Being able to communicate with people using ASL is a valuable skill in both personal and professional settings.

-The 8 Best Online American Sign Language Courses of 2020
+The 8 Best Online Sign Language Classes of 2021

 Founded in 1864, Gallaudet University is a federally chartered and fully accredited liberal arts college that specializes in the language and culture of deaf people.
 While both hearing and deaf students are admitted into the school, it remains the only higher education institution that structures its curriculum to accommodate deaf and hard-of-hearing students.